grasslandnetwork/node_lite/README.md

 (Instead of typing ```MapboxAccessToken='your-Mapbox-token-here'``` each time you run your GUI, you can add that line to your ~/.bashrc file to make it a permanent environment variable)

 After typing the above command, Webpack will begin bundling your software and your browser will automatically open to the map via port 3000.

+## CALIBRATING The Node

 Once the map loads, use your mouse's scroll wheel to zoom and the left and right mouse buttons to drag and rotate the map until you've adjusted your browsers view of the map to match the position and orientation of your camera in the real world.
 Once you've narrowed it down, click on the 'CALIBRATION' toggle button.
 The GUI's frame dimensions will adjust to match your camera frame's dimensions.
 Continue adjusting your position until it matches the position and orientation of the real precisely.

 As you're adjusting, your node should be receiving new calibration measurements and placing tracked objects on the GUI's map.
 Continue adjusting while referring to the node's video display until objects tracked in the video display are in their correct positions in the GUI's map.
 Once that's done, click the 'CALIBRATION' toggle button again to turn CALIBRATING mode off.

+## Restart The Node in ONLINE Mode

 Then return to your first terminal, hold down Ctrl-C on your keyboard to stop the node, then restart the node in the default mode (ONLINE)